zhangjoke/crawl/crawl-ref/docs/crawl_manual.rst

   transform from their bloodless form into a fast-moving bat.
 Unlike other undead species, they may be mutated normally at all times.

+Steel Elves (SE)
+   The Steel Elves consider weakness a moral failing.
+Their pact with spirits of metal and wood grants them the resilience that other elves lack, by letting them strengthen their slender frames with charm-wrought steel.
+   (Though that steel does render their blows a little stiff until they warm up.)
+They also commune with their weapons' spirits - a slow process, but one which allows them to wield one weapon in each hand, letting the spirits guide their strikes.

+   The spirits offer one further gift.
+Steel Elves from the wide-open lands outside the Dungeon find creatures within attracted to them, magically pulled close by a powerful animal magnetism.
+Sadly, this does nothing to improve the dispositions of the Dungeon's relentlessly hostile inhabitants.

 Demigods (Dg)
   Demigods are mortals with some divine or angelic ancestry, however distant.
   Demigods look more or less like members of their mortal part's species, but